data-dart/bookend/README.md

 >>> import nltk
 >>> nltk.download()
 ```
-which will open a GUI that allows you to downlaod the relevant files.
+which will open a GUI that allows you to download the relevant files.

 For more information, or for issues relating to `nltk`, please visit https://github.com/nltk/nltk.